TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/lists.md

 ### Introduction

-Whether it be imdb's top 250 movies list or the FBI's most wanted list, lists are everywhere on the web and you are going to need one eventually in your own webpages.
+Whether it be IMDB's top 250 movies or the FBI's most-wanted, lists are everywhere on the web and you are going to need one eventually in your webpages.

 Luckily, with HTML there are a couple of different types of lists are your disposal.